 Step 3: Placing your tree in a Bonsai pot

 Now that we have pruned and wired the tree, it is time to repot it.
-To get started, we prepare the Bonsai pot.
+To get started, we prepare the Bonsai container.
 Place two wires that can be used later on to attach the tree firmly to the pot.
 We also cover the watering holes by attaching a plastic mesh.
 When the pot is ready, we prepare the soil mix.
-Usually a starter kit comes with premixed Bonsai soil, but if not, check our website for more information.
+Usually a bonsai tree kit comes with premixed Bonsai substrate, but if not, check our website for more information.

 Now remove the plant from its plastic container and get rid of any loose soil.
 We also want to reveal the trunk a bit.
 Carefully unravel the roots using a root-hook.
 To make the tree fit in the pot, you will need to prune away roots.
 You can prune up to about 1/3 of the total root mass.
 Now, put some soil in the pot.